sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 20-03-2018

+- https://cloudplatform.googleblog.com/2018/03/introducing-the-ability-to-connect-to-Cloud-Shell-from-any-terminal.html We can now access the Cloud Shell (was in-browser only before) from "gcloud alpha cloud-shell" command now (it comes with preinstalled stuff, to avoid polluting the local env)

 # 19-03-2018

 - https://cloudplatform.googleblog.com/2018/03/automatic-serverless-deployments-with-Cloud-Source-Repositories-and-Container-Builder.html Mirror git source into GCP Repo, and write a "build trigger" (yaml) in Container Builder to be triggered when source changes